Copying Data from one Table to Another in SQL

 SQL INSERT DBs

-For copying data from one database server to another by using INSERT INTO with SELECT e.g. local database to the remote database server or vice versa, the example query may look like:
+For copying data from one database server to another by using INSERT INTO with SELECT e.g. local database to the remote database server or vice versa, the example query may look like this:

 INSERT INTO [database-instance].[test_db].[dbo].[sto_employees_sub]